 You do NOT need to carry a long foot prusik loop to climb a rope.
 Improvise.
 A dedicated foot prusik is pretty much something you’d use for emergencies only, and you especially don’t need it on a rock climb.
 Instead, use a short prusik as rope grabber and the added double sling as a foot loop.

 Best practice in any kind of rope ascending is to have two points of connection minimum to the rope, in addition to being tied to the end.
 Your connection with the ATC counts as one.
-To make a second connection, simply tie tie backup knot(s) directly to your belay loop as you move up the rope.
-This can an overhand on a bight, clipped to a locker on your belay loop, or as in the video, a clove hitch.
-Doing this means that if you ascending system fails in anyway, you will only fall to the last backup knot.
+To make a second connection, simply tie backup knot(s) directly to your belay loop as you move up the rope.
+This can be an overhand on a bight, clipped to a locker on your belay loop, or as in the video, a clove hitch.
+Doing this means that if your ascending system fails in anyway, you will only fall to the last backup knot.
 The frequency of your backup knots depends on how gripped you are. :-)